-From 2017, a further nil-band is being added as a 'top up' where the assets include a residential property.
+A further nil-bandhas been added as a 'top up' where the assets include a residential property.
 The aim of this change is to ensure that transfers of family homes are shielded from the full impact of IHT.
 Thuis will rise to £175,000 by 2020.
+It is available, with limitations when the property is passed on tochildren (including adopted, foster or stepchildren) or grandchildren.

 IHT used to concern only the wealthy.
 Nowadays, however, more and more people find themselves within its ambit.